thomaslis1/spotify_deep_cuts/README.md

 # Spotify Deep Cuts

 A simple Python tool that connects to the Spotify Web API and finds **an artist’s deepest cuts** — their *least popular officially released tracks*.
 Perfect for discovering hidden gems, demos, b-sides, and underrated songs.
+A playlist of the 20 least popular tracks will be generated.

 ## 📦 Requirements